apehex/tokun/mlable/models/gpm/README.md

 These inputs are then processed:

 0. setup the hyper-parameters:
-    a. use the whole ASCII table as input vocabulary and save its shape
+    - use the whole ASCII table as input vocabulary and save its shape
-    b. compose the output vocabulary and save its shape
+    - compose the output vocabulary and save its shape
-    c. cast the master key into an integer seed
+    - cast the master key into an integer seed
 1. preprocess / clean the string inputs:
-    a. remove unwanted characters
+    - remove unwanted characters
-    b. normalize the strings
+    - normalize the strings
 2. encode the inputs as a sequence tensor X for the MLP:
-    a. map the input characters to integers
+    - map the input characters to integers
-    b. add entropy to avoid repetitions in the output
+    - add entropy to avoid repetitions in the output
-    c. format as a tensor
+    - format as a tensor
 3. create the model corresponding to the hyper-parameters
 4. sample / generate the password as a tensor Y
 5. decode the probability tensor Y into an actual password string

-## 0) Setup The Hyper Parameters
+## 0. Setup The Hyper Parameters

 The generative function is a MLP: it is defined by hyper-parameters.